benokit/time-dep-billiards/README.md

-# Library for numerical simulations of billiard systems
+# Library for numerical simulations of billiard dynamical systems

 - Written in C++
 - Highly efficient